 Smith says: "The constant variety of challenges within architecture and the great cross-section of people involved in the process.
-The best thing is design; I love being able to take a client's initial set of ideas, circumstances or aspirations and mould them into something that satisfies their same time reaching an integrity that satisfies me.
-The worst thing is the smug assumption that we (particularly women architects) are dreamy designer types with not a realistic bone in our bodthought in the projects.
-The most interesting work from my point of view is utterly engaged in architecture yet also critical of the discipline and seems to allow a position from which to proceed, to work architecturally. while still remaining skeptical of its own structuring and tised in New Zealand and the UK before joining the foundation."
+The best thing is design; I love being able to take a client's initial set of ideas, circumstances or aspirations and mould them into something that satisfies their practical and aesthetic needs, at the same time reaching an integrity that satisfies me.
+The worst thing is the smug assumption that we (particularly women architects) are dreamy designer types with not a realistic bone in our bodies."

+years a number of women architects have very generously presented and discussed their current projects in the Women and Architecture lecture course revealing the thought in the projects.
+The most interesting work from my point of view is utterly engaged in architecture yet also critical of the discipline and seems to allow a position from which to proceed, to work architecturally, while still remaining skeptical of its own structuring and foundation."